Brewery Marketing Ideas & Promotional Strategy Tips for 2025

 8. Influencer Marketing and Sponsorships

 Partner with local influencers and food and beverage bloggers who can reach your target audience.
 These professionals can create authentic content about your brewery and share it with the audiences they have that trust their recommendations.
+While influencers with hundreds of thousands of followers seem like the best option, micro influencers often have more highly engaged local audiences.

 9. Stay Up To Date On Latest Trends